MEXbnz/PutterBrawl_Game/README.md

 The important information is within the 'scripts' folder.
 There, are all the lines of code I have personally written.

-The purpose of displaying this code is to show how both, my code and I improve as I become a better programmer.
+The purpose of displaying this code is to show how both, my code and I improve as I become a better programmer, and more work it put toward the game.